Areas of Business:

 - International Development Research - livestock feeding systems (tropical ensilage or processing), co-ops in industry

 The seagrasses are perceived to be hardier and thus more sustainable than algae.
 The hydroponics tanks is a "swing-away" holding reef configuration, with transparent netting, flocculated with soluble, organic N-P-K from composted marine harvested seaweed and is recirculatable in a closed system and cleaned between harvest.
-Harvesting of the seagrasses and processing of biomaterials (e.g. refining of biofuels) and separation of feed residues as high quality feedstock for dairy goats and cattle is downstream.
+Harvesting of the seagrasses and processing of biomaterials (e.g. fine biochemicals like enzymes and v. secondary alkaloids) and separation of feed residues as high quality (HQ) feedstock for dairy goats and cattle is downstream.

 Goat Dairy Feeding

-Dairy in the Philippines includes feeding harvested Napier grass as valuable long fibres of good quality and calls for further investigation of utilization of eco-friendly seagrasses both fresh and estuarine in self-fertilizing fish pond culture in unimproved land and near coastal areas.
-Additionally spp. like duckweed and other lilly can be used in estuarine settings for regenerating or refreshing brackish waters a valuable tool in environmental remediation.
+Dairy in the Philippines includes feeding harvested Napier grass as valuable long fibres of good quality and calls for further investigation of utilization of eco-friendly seagrasses in self-fertilizing fish pond culture in unimproved land and near coastal areas where land availability is not prohibitive.
+It should be noted also that spp. like duckweed and other Lilly can be used in estuarine settings for regenerating or refreshing brackish waters a valuable tool in environmental remediation.

 The XL Grow Variety

-This non-GMO variety presented a further opportunity for economics to grow pharma as a derivative byproduct in seagrass farming in addition to the mainstay of bioethanol including higher density alcohols of greater energy yield.
-Not to mention land-based configuring to intensify and via alkaloids biocontain the XL varieties from plant pollination.
-At this point it is up for grabs as to how to grow these high quality fodders whether intensively or via other scenarios for land use improvements for both productive ends and for environmental protection or oversight.
+This XL-GMO variety presented here are a further opportunity for the scale up of economics to grow pharma as a derivative byproduct in seagrass farming in addition to the mainstay of bioethanol including higher density alcohols of greater energy yield such as isobutanol and isopentenol from fermentation of animal feedstock.
+Configuring to intensify with Aquaria-bloc (R) use and with alkaloids to biocontain the XL varieties from plant pollination is up for grabs as to how to grow these HQ fodders whether intensively as referred to or via other scenarios with land use improvements for these productive ends (i. e. pharma and energy feedstock) with environmental protection to regulate the industry.

 Plant Physiology and Genetic Breeding Strategies: